Lakeland Public Library: History

 The first branch library was located at 1040 North Virginia Avenue.
-The library needed to expand its services and because of segregation they opened a second branch here in 1939.
+The library needed to expand its services and because of segregation they opened a second branch in 1939.
 Mrs. Elsie Dunbar was a teacher at Washington Park High School, the junior/senior high school that was segregated.
 She sponsored many clubs, giving her students opportunities they would not have had otherwise.
 She eventually became the vice principal and principal of Washington Park High School.
 In 1949, she earned the first awarded master’s degree from Florida A&M College.
 She saw a need for access to the library materials which were only available to white patrons because of segregation.
 She reached out to the librarian of the main branch, Serena Bailey, and they worked together to find a solution.
 It started with a collection in Mrs. Dunbar’s math classroom.
 They issued library cards for Inter Library Loans and worked from this satellite room for several years.
 In 1937, Mrs. Dunbar was able to persuade the city commission to use funds from the Works Progress Administration to renovate a small wooden bungalow at 1040 North Virginia Avenue to create a separate library space for black citizens.
 Mrs. Dunbar was the single librarian until her retirement.
 The branch library was open on select weekday afternoons and Saturday.
 It was the second designated black library in the state and held one of the best collections.
 The building closed when the Coleman-Bush building was built in 1975.
 The building had a reading room with some of the old collection there.
 Eventually, the demand outgrew the building and the Lakeland Branch Library was opened in 1995.
 This library was eventually renamed the Larry R. Jackson Library after a local attorney who fought for this branch library.

 In 2019, an initiative led by City Commissioner Phillip Walker, was first presented to the City Commission to create a history center in Lakeland to showcase the city's unique history and culture.
 With the project unanimously approved, funds were allocated by the Commission and the Lakeland Public Library was chosen as the location for the future exhibit space.
 An advisory committee made up of educators, city officials, local business owners, and civic and community leaders, led by former Mayor Gow Fields, was established to organize and advise the City in the design, content, and construction of the exhibit.
+The history center, known as the Lakeland History & Culture Center, finally opened on September 8, 2022, with a 1,400 square foot exhibit gallery and adjoining history and research room.